 Guideposts Classics: Monty Hall on the Value of Family

-In this Guideposts Classic, Monty Hall celebrates his mother's legacy of love.
+In this story from September 1975, popular game show host Monty Hall celebrates his mother's legacy of love.

 A lot of thoughtful people nowadays are worried about this land of ours.
 They’re afraid that values are crumbling, marriage is becoming outmoded, family ties are weakening.
 “What’s the answer?” they ask despairingly.

 There is an answer, one that has strengthened and sustained me all through my hectic years in radio and television.

 I learned it from my mother, who in turn got it from ... well, let me tell you about our family, and particularly about my mother, that dark-haired, dark-eyed, wonderful woman who kept whispering the answer to me all my life.